Generalized Unitarity Method for Worldline Field Theory: Worldline integrands from generalized unitarity

 and its parent topologies, as they produce scaleless integrals that vanish in dimensional regularization.

-Note that neither of the N${}^2$MC cuts contain contributions from MC9 or N$^1$MC9.
-This is because the parent topology of N$^1$MC9 (and in turn MC9) are scaleless bubbles.
-When fixing the integrand, we technically need to consider the contribution from MC9 and N$^1$MC9.
-However, for computing the physical observable, they only contribute to the longitudinal modes of the external graviton, which vanish upon projecting to physical external graviton states.
-This is because MC9 and N$^1$MC9 produce integrals of the form

-$\mathcal{I}_0$ vanishes in dimensional regularization upon using on-shell condition of the external graviton $k^2=0$. $\mathcal{I}_1\sim k^\mu$ and $\mathcal{I}_2\sim A k^\mu k^\nu+ B \eta^{\mu\nu}$ do not in general vanish, but they vanish upon projecting to physical external states which are transverse traceless.
-Thus, for the purpose of computing the waveform, we can ignore these two topologies.
+Note that MC10 is not a scaleless bubble as one may expect, because worldline energy conservation introduces a scale into the loop integral.

-We implement the maximal cut method and fix the integrand in $D$-dimensions up to the N$^2$MC cuts.
-The ansatze for topologies 1 through 9 in Figure \ref{fig:2PMwaveformmc} are included in the ancillary file.
+We implement the maximal cut method and fix the integrand in $D$ dimensions up to the N$^2$MC cuts.
+The ansatze for topologies 1 through 10 in Fig.~\ref{fig:2PMwaveformmc} are included in the ancillary file.
 The undetermined coefficients correspond to either the freedom of rearranging contact terms or to master integrals that vanish.
-As a check, we performed tensor and IBP reduction and we determined the coefficients of each master integral.\footnote{In practice, instead of adding all diagrams, it is useful to reduce the N$^2$MC1 and N$^2$MC2 separately.
-The overlapping contributions from each cut then serve as a consistent check.} Our results for these coefficient are given in the ancillary file to this paper and are found to agree with those in \cite{Brandhuber:2023hhy}\footnote{We are grateful to Stefano de Angelis for kindly providing these coefficients in computer-readable form for comparison.} (see also \cite{Herderschee:2023fxh,Georgoudis:2023eke}).
+As a check, we performed tensor and IBP reduction and we determined the coefficients of each master integral.\footnote{In practice, instead of adding all diagrams, it is useful to reduce the N$^2$MC's separately.
+The overlapping contributions from each cut then serve as a consistent check.} Our results for these coefficients are given in the ancillary file for this paper and are found to agree with those in \cite{Brandhuber:2023hhy} near $D=4$.\footnote{We are grateful to Stefano de Angelis for kindly providing these coefficients in computer-readable form for comparison.} (see also \cite{Herderschee:2023fxh,Georgoudis:2023eke}).